jiyapalrecha35/Google.github.io/README.md

 ### 35. **Processing and Analyzing Large Datasets using MapReduce**
-**Overview:** MapReduce is a fundamental algorithmic framework used by Google for efficient parallel processing and analysis of large datasets.
+**Overview:** **MapReduce** is a fundamental algorithmic framework used by Google for efficient parallel processing and analysis of large datasets.
 Initially developed by Google in 2004 for analyzing search results, MapReduce has evolved into a core component of big data processing, integral to frameworks like Hadoop.
 It offers several advantages:

--Fault Tolerance: MapReduce ensures fault tolerance by leveraging multiple machines and allowing for task re-execution in case of failures.
+-**Fault Tolerance**: MapReduce ensures fault tolerance by leveraging multiple machines and allowing for task re-execution in case of failures.

--Scalability: It supports flexible hardware configurations and can handle massive datasets by distributing computations across clusters.
+-**Scalability**: It supports flexible hardware configurations and can handle massive datasets by distributing computations across clusters.

--Simplicity: MapReduce abstracts the complexity of parallel processing, providing a structured framework for developers.
+-**Simplicity**: MapReduce abstracts the complexity of parallel processing, providing a structured framework for developers.

 **Applications:**: Search indexing, data mining, and machine learning.